Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 The fish may remove the unfertilized eggs from the nest and eat them.
 The male should be allowed to stay with the eggs till they are hatched.
 This normally takes two or three days.

-After hatching, it may still spend some days with the young fish as they will be unable to swim immediately after hatching.
+After hatching, the male betta may still spend some days with the young fish as they will be unable to swim immediately after hatching.
 But once they start swimming, you can remove him from the breeding tank.

 Now you have your fry(baby fish) to concentrate on.